A Wide Variety of Blues

 Topaz is another crowd favourite.
 Although it comes in many different colours, its Sky blue or London blue colour has taken to the masses.
 Its subtle blue colour is like the colour of water, in fact very similar to the aquamarine variety.
 This gemstone is known for its soothing properties and comes naturally in a pale to light blue colour.
 Most stones are treated to give it the London deeper blue colour that is now available on the market.

 Topaz is a stone that is fairly eye clean and can also come in larger sizes which is its main distinguisher between aquamarines and topaz.
 This makes the gemstone ideal for cocktail and statement jewellery and with a relatively high hardness at 8 on the Moh’s scale the lustre of the stone is also pretty good.
-Perfect for daily wear in rings and earrings even bracelets fro that matter.
+Perfect for daily wear in rings and earrings even bracelets for that matter.

 Tanzanites are another one of our preferred stones as they have a soothing violetish blue body colour.
 Tanzanites are a very rare variety of gemstone found only in the Merelani Mines in Tanzania located in Africa.
 What’s even better most of the stones are shipped to India to the city of Jaipur, where they are cut and polished and then shipped to different parts of the world.